 ET Mensah, King of Highlife

 ET Mensah and his Tempos band, Ramblers, Broadway and Uhuru Bands held sway at high society dances.
 They played Jazz standards by Cab Calloway, Duke Ellington, Charlie Parker, Cole Porter and other leading lights of American Jazz, with a local twist – Highlife!
-This fad became more pronounced from the late 1950s.
+This fad became more pronounced in the late 1950s.
 On record, the Jazz elements were toned down in order to produce Highlife hits for the home market.
 At the high society dance, however, the musicians were in their element, dressed in impeccable American tailored tuxedos, imitating their Jazz heroes, their mannerisms, modes of presentation, stage etiquette and of course the music.

 Highlife and all that Jazz